KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 KeyboardKit doesn't have a standard service as it has for other services.
 Instead, it binds a disabled service to ``KeyboardInputViewController/services`` until you replace it with a custom service or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks and registers a standard dictation service when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks and registers a standard dictation service.
 Information about Pro features can be found at the end of this article.